lupuleasa-core/wearehostsformemes/meta-meme.md

 That is not you speaking.
 It's a meme speaking.

+That is not you, just an idea of who you are.

 The control of your actions are driven by the expression of memes and genes.

 If you think you are in control, it's just another meme being expressed and spread.